 But if you’re training for an event over 3 to 4 hours in length, like a big alpine or mountaineering climb or an ultra-distance race, then the basic aerobic training is the event-specific training and the base training all rolled into one.
-That’s because the intensity you compete or climb at—your race pace or event-specific speed—is your aerobic threshold.
+That’s because the intensity you compete or climb at—your race pace or event-specific speed—is your Aerobic Threshold.
 In these longer events, your aerobic capacity is a direct measure of your event-specific endurance.
-You can’t spend too much time above your aerobic threshold in a long event, or you’ll blow up later and start significantly slowing down.
+You can’t spend too much time above your Aerobic Threshold in a long event, or you’ll blow up later and slow down significantly.

 At Uphill Athlete, we get a lot of individuals who have been training consistently above their event-specific pace, often at quite high intensities.
 They’ll go out for a 45-minute run and push as hard as they can, pegged right up against their endurance limit.
-Or maybe they’ve thrown themselves into high-intensity interval training (HIIT).
-They rarely work for longer than an hour and a half.
-That frenetic, pedal-to-the-metal approach doesn’t improve the aerobic base, and in fact it has a deleterious effect on the base if done over a long period of time.
+Or maybe they’ve thrown themselves into high-intensity interval training (HIIT), where they rarely work out for longer than an hour and a half.
+That frenetic, pedal-to-the-metal approach doesn’t improve the aerobic base.
+In fact, it will have a deleterious effect on the base if done over a long period of time.

 Your body adapts to whatever it does routinely.
-If you’re always training right at your endurance limit (Zone 3), your anaerobic and glycolytic metabolic system gets notably tuned up which deconditions the aerobic metabolic pathway; this pathway primarily burns fat as fuel.
-Another adaptation is the reduction in aerobic enzyme concentration because they are not getting enough aerobic training stimulus.
+If you’re always training right at your endurance limit (Zone 3), your anaerobic and glycolytic metabolic system gets notably tuned up, which de-conditions the aerobic metabolic pathway.
+(It’s the aerobic pathway that primarily burns fat as fuel.)
+Another common adaptation is a reduction in aerobic enzyme concentration, because those enzymes are not getting enough aerobic training stimulus.